 >18,000 cores and >700 nodes provide powerful and scalable HPC resources

-run jobs on OpenMPI, HADOOP, Python, MATLAB, GPUs, CUDA and more
+run jobs using OpenMPI, Python, MATLAB, GPUs, CUDA and more

 ability to submit jobs to run independently until finished